 Why would ISAE 3000 Sharia Assurance report benefit you?

 Our ISAE 3000 guided Sharia audit report allows you to demonstrate and foster a strong Sharia control environment.
 This report can be used by your management and SSB to assess the overall health of your internal Sharia control environment.
-Also depending on the type of Sharia assurance report, the public can gain assurance over key areas such as management of Sharia non-compliance affairs, effectives in controls, existence of governance, availability of systems, integrity of internal Sharia reporting arrangements, independency and processes
+Also depending on the type of Sharia assurance report, the public can gain assurance over key areas such as management of Sharia non-compliance affairs, effectives in controls, existence of governance, availability of systems, integrity of internal Sharia reporting arrangements, independency and processes.
+Your benefits can also include:

 - Reputation and Commercial edge – a method to differentiate your Islamic financial institution or product from its competitors.